 As a SAHM, I thought long and hard about sending my girls to preschool.
 On the one hand, I didn’t see the point.
 As a teacher by trade, I’m naturally encouraging their everyday learning and really did I want to extend their schooling unnecessarily.
 However, on the other hand as much as my girls were well socialised from our extensive toddler group tours, they had rarely been left anywhere without me.
 Without preschool, would school be scary and overwhelming.

-Here’s sone tips to help the transition to preschool or any new childcare setting.
+Here are some tips to help the transition to starting preschool or any new childcare setting.

 Although you are likely to visit the preschool to do an initial viewing and collect/drop paperwork, try to make these short visits count.
 Take your child with you every time.
 Before you go, explain that you are going to look at a new fun place with lots of toys and new friends.
 Point out anything that might interest and excite your child.
 Even the silly stuff like the colour of the door.
 All these tiny pieces and memories will help to reassure them on their first day.

-Get a new preschool bag.
+Starting preschool can be exciting so get a new preschool bag to mark the occasion.
 Maybe go to the shops together to pick out a character or design they like.
 Let them help you to fill it with things they might need.

 Books from the library